 The answer is "yes".
 This happens as a result of having a genuine spiritual practice that nurtures an ongoing sense of wholeness, well-being, and personal evolution.
 This sense of well-being goes even deeper when your sense of connection extends to all beings and to all that is, beyond yourself and your circle.

-Meditation is a common tool of finding inner peace.
-What often happens with meditation, though, is that it feels good at the time and perhaps for a while afterwards - and then you are jarred back into the challenges of living and the emotions that come with that.
+Meditation is a common tool for finding inner peace.
+What often happens with meditation, though, is that it feels good at the time and perhaps for a while afterwards.
+Then, you are jarred back into the challenges of living and the emotions that come with that.
 The peaceful stillness of meditation is a wonderful feeling, but it doesn't stick.
+However, when practiced regularly, positive changes occur in the brain and state of being.
+Long-time meditators are less reactive and better able to cope with distressing situations.

-The contentment Paul speaks of doesn't mean that you don't feel a range of emotions, as an emotionally healthy human, of course you do, but that at your core, you have a deep sense of contentment and ease as your foundation.
-On the surface you may become temporarily reactive or tense, but you bring yourself back to center by purposely reconnecting with your core.
-Once you have felt it and recognize that it is always there, you can get back in touch with it by taking a deep breath and telling yourself this truth of your being.
+The contentment Paul speaks of doesn't mean that he didn't feel the full range of human emotions.
+It is healthy to feel and acknowledge emotions and what they are telling you.
+It does mean that at your core, you have a deep sense of contentment and ease as your foundation.
+You may become temporarily reactive or tense, but you bring yourself back to center by purposely reconnecting with your core.
+Once you have felt this core of peace and recognize that it is always there, you can get back in touch with it at will.
+Take a deep breath and remind yourself that love and peace is the truth of your being.

 Sometimes, just the opposite is true.
 Ask any celebrity who achieved wealth and fame only to destroy their lives with drugs and an extreme lifestyle.
 If you were to believe the hype about chasing your star and wanting money more than anything, shouldn't those living the lifestyle of the rich and famous be the happiest people on earth?